Playback speed:

 THOMAS ONG

 Thomas Ong Xian Wei PBM, PBS, DGCE (Dip. in Guidance and Counselling in Education, U.K.), B.A., MSc.
 (Counselling), was a secondary school teacher, principal, school counsellor and an advisor to the Juvenile Court for 10 years.
 He is 84 years young as of 2023.
 A graduate of Dementia Singapore (DSG) ’s Voices For Hope programme fifth cohort, he has since gone on to be an active self-advocate, sharing how one can live well despite dementia.
-He is also currently a co-facilitator for other Voices of Hope programmes and an active volunteer in DSG.
+He is also currently a co-facilitator for other Voices For Hope programmes and an active volunteer in DSG.
 He currently enjoys his time sharing as an advocate, and doing things he enjoys like tutoring students in Mathematics, painting, writing, and playing mahjong.

 >> More blog posts by Thomas Ong